The Best Gift to Give Yourself Before Vacation

-Coming home from vacation can be rough: Not only are you not on vacation anymore, as evinced by the suitcases stuffed to the max with dirty laundry and the fact that your bedroom window probably doesn't have a postcard-like view of white sand beaches or snow-capped mountains, but there is also regular life waiting for you.
-You have to deal with that inbox overflowing with emails and — here's the real rub — you have to feed yourself!
+Coming home from vacation can be rough.
+(Especially considering the fact that most of us probably haven’t been away in more than a year!
+We’re all extra out of practice!)
+Not only are you not on vacation anymore, as evinced by the suitcases stuffed to the max with dirty laundry and the fact that your bedroom window probably doesn’t have a postcard-like view of white sand beaches or snow-capped mountains, but there is also regular life waiting for you.
+You have to deal with that inbox overflowing with emails and — here’s the real rub — you have to feed yourself!
 Through that pina colada-induced brain fog, you might (vaguely) recollect something known as meal planning.

 When I used to come home from vacation to an empty fridge, I dealt with this return to reality with a jar of peanut butter and a bag of stale pretzels.
 They would satiate my hunger until I could dash to the grocery store.

-Now that I have a baby and a toddler, I can't employ the same laissez-faire technique.
-(Sadly, I don't have a grocery genie to make food magically appear in my fridge when I arrive home.)
-As a mom, I've come to rely on a single strategy to ease the transition back to real life.
-It takes a little bit of planning ahead, but it's definitely worth it.
+Now that I have kids, I can’t employ the same laissez-faire technique.
+As a mom, I’ve come to rely on a single strategy to ease the transition back to real life.
+It takes a little bit of planning ahead, but it’s definitely worth it.

 The smartest thing I do before I leave on a trip is to stock the freezer with enough food to fill us up for a few meals.